carbonfact/lea/examples/school/README.md

 - `last_name` are unique by first_name
 - `university` values are in the exposed list

-## WAP and break and audit
+## WAP pattern in action - break during auditing

-Let's break a test on purpose for demonstratation :
+Let's break a test on purpose for demonstration :

-Under `seeds/raw_students`, let's add a new student university :
+Under `seeds/raw_students`, let's add a new student :

 ```sh
 echo "8,Andy,Bernard,Cornell University,23" >> seeds/raw_students.csv